fido-web-pay/fido-web-pay.github.io/mobilepaymentapps.md

 Banks are understandably reluctant taking on yet another system that "does the same thing".
 There are though a few things that _could_ change the picture:
-- Merchants (including their customers), are probably interested in any standard solution if it is good enough
+- Merchants (including their customers), are probably interested in any standard payment solution if it is good enough
 - The ability to support account-2-account payments like SEPA instant have so far not happened in a big way with the proprietary solutions